-- We only allow small groups in the forest so that the environment is disturbed as little as possible.
+- We only allow small groups in the forest (maxium 5 people exluding guides) so that the environment is disturbed as little as possible.
 No mass tourism.

-- We engage the local communities, motivating them to preserve the nature while being their source of income.
+- We focus on engaging the local communities, motivating them to preserve the nature while being their source of income.
 For example, using the existing infrastructure as a place to stay, having local people as guides, getting food from local restaurants/shops, promoting local (sustainable) products like coffee or tea, etc.

-- We manage our own trash and reduce the ecological footprint of the group wherever possible, this is crucial especially in countries like Indonesia.
+- We try to manage our own trash and reduce the ecological footprint of the group wherever possible, this is crucial especially in countries like Indonesia.
 Some examples:

 - Using reusable water bottles so there is no need to buy plastic bottles (bring your own if you have one).